 Torpor is a state of slowed body functions used to conserve energy and heat, similar to hibernation but not as extreme.
 Torpor is generally only a short-term state, such as a few hours or overnight, though in some cases and for a few species it may last several days or weeks.
 Birds that may face extreme winter conditions will use torpor to survive long winter nights or severe storms.

-Animals, including birds, that enter a state of torpor lower their body temperature and slow their heart rate, respiration and metabolic rate dramatically.
+Animals, including birds, that enter a state of torpor lower their body temperature and slow their heart rate, respiration, and metabolic rate dramatically.
 This effectively conserves energy because fewer calories are needed to maintain life functions, such as respiration and blood circulation.
-Metabolic rate can actually decrease up to 95 percent.
+The metabolic rate can decrease by up to 95 percent.
 This type of short term hibernation can help animals and birds survive cold temperatures, and this state is most frequently used on winter nights.
 Some birds will also enter a torpid state if food supplies are scarce.
 Torpor is not seasonally dependent, and if conditions are right, birds may become torpid at any time of year.

 The Dangers of Torpor

 Torpor can be dangerous for birds.
 During the time when a torpid bird's metabolic functions are slowed, their reflexes and reaction abilities are also stunted, making them more vulnerable to predators.
 This is particularly true at night when nocturnal predators may be alert for easy prey and torpid birds cannot react to danger as quickly.

 Many birds first come out of this sleep-like state through shivering, and they may sun themselves for several minutes while awakening.
 During this waking up period, their reactions are still slower than normal.
 It can take from several minutes to nearly an hour to awaken from torpor, and a ready food source should be available for the bird to replenish its energy supply immediately.
 If no food is available, the bird can remain vulnerable because it cannot rejuvenate sufficiently.